packbackbooks/engineering-docs/careers/software-engineer.md

 * Participate in and potentially lead technical design discussions and architecture reviews.
 * Understand and contribute to broader business objectives and align technical solutions.
 * Estimate effort for development tasks with greater accuracy and assist with project planning.
+* Participate in on-call rotations and handle complex issues.